 Epidemiology is the study of the distribution and determinants of disease in a population.
 Public health epidemiologists monitor the health and illness of a population, investigate the factors that affect the community's health, and recommend interventions to reduce the risk of disease.
-Epidemiology is practiced in health departments daily and involves principles of surveillance, investigation, laboratory testing, data management and communication.
-Call 804-205-3752 for more information.
+Epidemiology is practiced in health departments daily and involves principles of surveillance, investigation, laboratory testing, data management, and communication.

 Epidemiological surveillance is the collection, analysis, and dissemination of health data for the planning, implementation, and evaluation of health programs.
 The Epidemiology Department at Richmond City Health District collects information in conjunction with the Virginia Department of Health's Division of Surveillance and Investigation (DSI) in order to determine disease impact, assess trends in disease occurrence, characterize affected populations, prioritize control efforts, and evaluates prevention strategies in Richmond City.

 Office of Epidemiology

 Home page for VDH’s Office of Epidemiology.
 It will connect you with the Divisions of Surveillance and Investigation, Disease Prevention, Environmental Epidemiology, Immunization, and Radiological Health.

 Contains the complete regulations for disease reporting and control for Virginia.
 You will also find the reportable disease list, conditions reportable by laboratories, outbreak reporting requirements, and the reporting form (Epi-1).

 Reporting of the listed diseases is required by state law (Sections 32.1-36 and 32.1-37 of the Code of Virginia and 12 VAC 5-90-80 of the Board of Health Regulations for Disease Reporting and Control).
 Report all conditions when suspected or confirmed to your local health department (LHD).

 Disease Fact Sheets